STAT S200 *Elementary Statistics

 2 credits (0+4)

 An in-depth introduction to the fundamentals of programming with R, the free open-sourced statistical software.
 Emphasizes development of skills in preparing user-defined functions and code via topics introduced in traditional elementary statistics courses.
-Includes descriptive statistics, graphical and numerical methods for exploring univariate and bivariate data, interval estimates, one- and two-sample hypothesis tests, one-factor ANOVA, correlation, simple regression, bivariate least squares curve fitting, contingency tables, and nonparametric methods.
+Includes descriptive statistics, graphical and quantitative methods for exploring univariate and bivariate data through parametric and nonparametric methods.

 STAT S401 Regression and Analysis of Variance